vian/electron-navigation/README.md

 </head>
 ```

-The themes folder also has a template theming file that you can use to style the tabs and controls exactly how you wish.
+### The themes folder also has a template theming file that you can use to style the tabs and controls exactly how you wish.

-`theme-template.css`
+FILE: theme-template.css
 ```css

 /* back button, grouped in: .nav-icons */
 #nav-ctrls-back {
     /* fill:#000; width:24px; height:24px; */